Sergio Martino - Italy's Unsung Exploitation King

 Upon its release, The Mountain of the Cannibal God caused quite a stir as it featured several scenes of actual cruelty to animals.
-As well as being treated to the sight of a monitor lizard being unceremoniously gutted, slack-jawed audiences gasped further when a live monkey is shown being eaten by a python and someone does rapey things to a giant pig.
+As well as being treated to the sight of a monitor lizard being unceremoniously gutted, slack-jawed audiences gasped further when a live monkey is shown being eaten by a python and a pig is molested.
 Martino claimed that the only reason he slotted these shots into the film was because he caved from the pressure of his distributors to ‘spice’ things up a little.
-The film remained banned in the UK until 2001!
-With this flick, its obvious Martino just took the money and ran, dropping any semblance of political correctness on the way.
+The film remained banned in the UK until 2001.
+With this flick, its obvious Martino just took the money and ran, dropping any semblance of moral decency on the way.

 2019, After the Fall of New York (1983).
 A disgraced former military hero heads into war-torn New York to rescue

-Laser guns, militant midgets, dominatrix cyborg babes and car jousting; with 2019 Martino went all out to give salivating audiences a thrilling exploitation ride and in doing so, perfectly encapsulates why B-movies can be so bloody great, as he directs the increasingly energetic tale with aplomb.
+Laser guns, militant dwarfs, dominatrix cyborgs and car jousting; with 2019 Martino went all out to give salivating audiences a thrilling exploitation ride and in doing so, perfectly encapsulates why B-movies can be so bloody great, as he directs the increasingly energetic tale with aplomb.
 The explosions, violence and OTT special effects manage to surpass those featured in Carpenter’s movie, ensuring 2019 unspools as a trashy and deliriously fun flick.